cortex-lab/alyx/docs/03_deployment.md

 # Deployments how-to's guides

-If the database needs to be served on the web, one tested solution is to use an apache web server.
+For a simple deployment using a containerized version of Alyx interacting with a containerized database, refer to the how-to guide.

+For running alyx directly on the host machine, follow the instructions below.

-## Install a development version of Alyx
+## Install a development version of Alyx on the host machine

 Copy the settings files from the deploy folder inside of the alyx project.
 Those files are ignored by git.